-FATF Travel Rule, officially accepted by FATF on 21 June 2019, is the AML / CFT compliance obligations that financial institutions in 37 member countries worldwide must apply.
+FATF Travel Rule, officially accepted by FATF on 21 June 2019, is the AML / CFT compliance obligation that financial institutions in 37 member countries worldwide must apply.
 Travel Rule is an update to existing FATF Recommendation 16 on cross-border and domestic bank transfers.

 What Is The FATF Travel Rule?

 According to the Travel Rule of Recommendation 16, all digital fund transfers creators and beneficiaries should exchange descriptive information.
 The rule will be applied to all VASPs, financial institutions, and mandatory organizations.
 Before that, the crypto industry tried to comply with the Anti-Money Laundering (AML) and Anti-Terrorism Financing (CFT) policies in recent years.
 At first are verifying Know your Customer (KYC) and Know your Transaction (KYT), which reveals the true identities behind registered user accounts and suspicious cryptocurrency transfers, respectively.

 Information needed for the travel rule

 As part of FATF Recommendation 16, virtual asset transfers must provide information such as the name, account number, physical address, national ID number, customer ID number, date, and location of the creators and beneficiaries.
 Should present information such as account numbers.

 Travel Rule for VASPs

-VASPs defined to classify a business as a Virtual Asset Service Provider (VASP) should perform activities related to cost and virtual asset exchange, exchange, transfer, protection, or issuance and commitment of between virtual assets.
-Besides, according to 16 Travel Rules recommended by FATF;
+VASPs defined to classify a business as a Virtual Asset Service Provider (VASP) should perform activities related to cost and virtual asset exchange, exchange, transfer, protection, or issuance and commitment between virtual assets.
+Besides, according to 16 Rules recommended by FATF;

 - Beneficiary institutions acquire and store the necessary resource information and necessary and correct beneficiary information.